 - Make a well in the mix, then pour in the milk.
 Quickly stir through with a knife.

 - Tip onto floured surface and lightly knead to form a ball.
-Roll out to approx 2-3cm thick, and either cut out circles or slice into pieces.
+Roll out and either cut out circles or slice into pieces.

 - Sprinkle flour onto the pre-heated baking tray.

 - Place scones onto the tray, and sprinkle the extra cheese on top.